AnushkaGyawali/landing-pages-portfolio/README.md

 ## About This Repository

 This repository contains every landing page I have built as part of my freelance web development portfolio.
 Each project was created from a fictional real-world business brief covering a different industry.
 Every page is fully responsive, built with clean code, and deployed live via GitHub Pages.

-All projects were designed first using **Google Stitch** for UI mockups, then developed using **Claude AI** as a coding assistant, with manual review, customization, and quality checking done by me.

 ---